-Program Specifics: Support the development of a GO Virginia grant application to support the creation and operation of coworking and other entrepreneurial support places.
-Annual funding should not exceed \$50,000 per county.
+Program Specifics: The GO Virginia Region 9 Council should support an annual grant program to support the creation and operation of coworking and other entrepreneurial support places.
+Annual funding should not exceed \$50,000 per county, and would require an annual application for support.
 Program reviews would assess applications to ensure that locations meet base standards, such as providing high speed broadband access, offering a regular mix of programming targeted to aspiring entrepreneurs and business owners, and providing local matching funds from membership dues or other sources.